Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Marginal relief is a provision of the Income Tax Act that aims to reduce the tax burden on individuals having an income within a specific range, especially those earning above Rs.50 lakhs.

-The application of surcharge on income exceeding certain threshold can sometimes lead to a significant increase in tax liability for individuals whose income exceeds the threshold marginally.
+The application of a surcharge on income exceeding a certain threshold can sometimes lead to a significant increase in tax liability for individuals whose income exceeds the threshold marginally.
 Marginal relief aims to ensure tax relief for such individuals.
-Marginal relief is only applicable on individuals who are opting for the new tax regime and not available to those opting for the new tax regime.
+Marginal relief is only applicable on individuals who are opting for the new tax regime and is not available to those opting for the new tax regime.

-Marginal Relief on Surcharge in Old Tax Regime
+Marginal Relief in Old Tax Regime

 Marginal relief in the old tax regime is applicable in relation to a surcharge.
 In simple terms, it is applicable on income exceeding Rs.50 lakhs, on which you are required to pay a surcharge.
 Marginal relief can be claimed on surcharge in the case of both the old and the new regime.